prl-mushr/mushr-website/content/tutorials/coordination.md

 $ roslaunch mushr_coordination mushr_coordination.launch cars_file:={car's team config file}
 {{< / highlight >}}

-For simulation, run `rviz` then and subscribe to planner's topics.
+For simulation, first launch the mushr_sim.
+Download the [multi_teleop.launch](/tutorials/coordination_planner/multi_teleop.launch) to the mushr_sim repository.
+Run `rviz` then and subscribe to planner's topics.
 Download the [rviz config file](/tutorials/coordination_planner/nhttc.rviz) for an out-of-box rviz setup.
 This setup subscribes to all the important rostopics and organizes them in categories.

+Launch the mushr_sim.
 {{< highlight bash >}}
+$ roslaunch mushr_sim multi_teleop.launch
+{{< / highlight >}}

+{{< highlight bash >}}
 $ rviz
 {{< / highlight >}}

 Below is the format for setting the initial position for a team of cars and a set of tasks to complete.
-For out-of-box examples, look at the **Example of Initializing the Planner** section which utilizes files already part of the repository.
+For out-of-box examples, look at the **Examples of Initializing the Planner** section which utilizes files already part of the repository.
 {{< highlight bash >}}
 $ roslaunch mushr_coordination init_planner.launch cars_file:={car's team config file} tasks_file:={task benchmark file}
 {{< / highlight >}}